Assignment 1: Grade Calculator

 • Total grade: Make sure you keep as much precision as possible in all the components when you’re calculating the final grade, and then you can round the final grade.
 Rounding early will result in an incorrect final grade value.

-Prepare for demoing your work by trying out various combinations of grade values and making sure that your program computes and prints them correctly.
+Test out your work by trying out various combinations of grade values and making sure that your program computes and prints them correctly.

 Submitting your work